MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 let task = urlSession.dataTask(with: request) { data, response, error in ...
 >
-   guard let result = try?
+   // Decode the API response into our PostList object that we can use/interact with guard let result = try?
 JSONDecoder().decode(PostList.self, from: data) else {
        return
    }